ElgersNiels/gameToLPParser/README.md

 # Pure Nash Equilibrium

-**Pure Nash Equilibrium** is a solution concept in which an equilibrium is reached when each player plays an action in a way none of the other players will want to (unilaterally) deviate.
+**Pure Nash Equilibrium** is a solution concept in which an equilibrium is reached when each player plays an action in a way none of the players will want to (unilaterally) deviate.
 Deciding whether a Pure Nash Equilibrium exists is NP-Complete for many classes of games, such as: Normal Form Games, Graphical Games with bounded neighbourhood, Acyclic-(hyper)graph Game, (...).

 # Optimal Correlated Equilibrium

 **Correlated Equilibrium** is a solution concept which is a probability distribution over all the possible outcomes the relevant game can have.
 A strategy is assigned to each player according to this distribution.
-In equilibrium, no player will want to deviate from his given strategy.
+In equilibrium, no player will want to (unilaterally) deviate from his given strategy.
 In many games, computing such an equilibrium can be done in polynomial time.
 Examples of such games are: Normal Form Games, Graphical Games, Symmetric Games, Anonymous Games, Polymatrix Games, Congestion Games, (...).

 **Optimizing over all correlated equilibria** according to some linear function (e.g. sum of all players expected payoffs in equilibrium) is in some cases NP-Hard.
 Examples of games in which computing Optimal Correlated Equilibria is NP-Hard: Graphical Games, Polymatrix Games, Congestion Games, (...).
 Examples in which it can be done in polynomial time: Normal Form Games, Symmetric Games, Anonymous Games, (...)